 - to open files locally on your computer (using UFO or AFO)

 Note: AODocs always requires a connection to the internet.
 It doesn't support offline mode.

 This article provides information about the system and browser requirements for AODocs:

-AODocs supports the following operating systems and browsers.
+AODocs supports the following browsers.

 Read the Chrome release calendar for more information about Chrome releases.